Each payment experience you make as a consumer—mortgage, credit card, and car payments, to name a few—could show up on your personal credit report.

 Does the SBFE create business credit scores?

 The SBFE makes it clear on its website that it does not create or sell credit reports of any kind.
 It has, however, authorized a small group of vendors to create credit products such as credit data products.
 SBFE certified vendors include Dun & Bradstreet, LexisNexis Risk Solutions, and Equifax.
+You can learn more about how to build business credit here.
 (Learn more about business credit reports and scores here.)

 Who can access the data that the SBFE stores on my business?